hail2u/html-best-practices/README.md

     <h1>The &quot;&amp;&quot; character</h1>

-### Use numeric character references for control or invisible characters<span id="use-numeric-character-references-for-control-or-invisible-characters"></span>
+### Use numeric character references for control or invisible characters

 These characters are easily mistaken for another character.
 And also spec does not guarantee to define a human readable name for these characters.